Skip to content

 39. Tools – Google will suggest search terms during the build of an ad group.
 The system will look at your website and show you a list of potential search terms that people often look for.
 Another tool that you may want to consider is the keyword planner (mentioned above).
 It will show you the number of monthly searches and different ideas for search terms to add to your campaign.
 Search Engine Land has a great article on the keyword planner.

 41. Phrase Match – Phrase match is another option.
 Enable phrase match by typing ” before and after your keyword(s).
 For example “boiler installation”.
-This will enable you to show for close variants of a keyword such as ‘boiler installations’ (plural) or ‘boiler install’.
+This will enable you to show for terms that include this phrase, like “boiler installation near me” or close variants of a keyword, such as ‘boiler installations’ (plural) or ‘boiler install’.

 42. Exact Match – Exact match does what it says on the tin.
-You’ll appear only if someone enters that exact query.
-To use exact match, use ‘[‘ before and ‘]’ after the keyword(s).
-An example would be [boiler installation].
+You’ll appear only if someone enters that exact query, but you will not if they use other words around it.
+To use an exact match, use ‘[‘ before and ‘]’ after the keyword(s).
+An example would be [boiler installation], but you would not appear for not ‘boiler installation near me‘ or ‘local boiler installation’

 AdWords Reporting